TryFailTryAgain/Full-Stack-AI-Content-Generator-Discord-Bot/README.md

 - Allows customization of the meme generation process through various settings.
 - Generates memes with a user-provided subject or concept, or you can let the AI decide.
 - Logs meme generation details for future reference.
+- Discord integration with two /slash commands for automatic or promted memes

+## Current Discord bot /slash commands

+- /automeme  This with generate a completly random meme on request and post it in the chat where the command was called
+- /automeme_about  This has a required promot field that a user enters their prompt idea/concept/instructions

-## Usage
+## Usage instructions

-1. For Python Version Only: Clone the repository & Install the necessary packages.
+1. Clone the repository & Install the necessary packages. via
+    - Node.js requirements: npm install
+    - Python requirements: pip install -r Requirements.txt
-2. Obtain at least an OpenAI API key, but it is recommended to also use APIs from Clipdrop or Stability AI (DreamStudio) for the image generation stage.
+3. Obtain at least an OpenAI API key, but it is recommended to also use APIs from Clipdrop or Stability AI (DreamStudio) for the image generation stage.
-3. Edit the settings variables in the settings.ini file.
-4. Run the script and enter a meme subject or concept when prompted (optional).
+4. Copy the blank files provided in the 'assets' folder into the root folder and name them 'settings.ini' and 'api_keys.ini' respectively.
+This is for controlling meme generation
+    - Edit 'api_keys.ini' to add your api keys for the platforms you intend to use.
+OpenAI required.
+    - Edit 'settings.ini' to make any modifications to the defaults.
+Each setting is explained in the comments of the file
+5. Copy and rename 'config_empty.json' to 'config.json' in the root directory and to include:
+    - token: Your bot secret token
+    - clientId: The application id of your discord application
+    - guildId: The server id for the discord server you would like the bot to be able to operate in
+7. Invite your bot made via discord developer portal to your server
+8. Run the command deploy script to initialize the commands on your server
+    - node deploy-commands.js
+9. Start the bot!
+    - node .

-## Settings
+## Settings for customization

 Various settings for the meme generation process can be customized: